jshlomi/SetToGraphPaper/README.md

 # SetToGraphPaper

-This repository holds the code for the paper: https://arxiv.org/abs/2002.08772.
+This repository holds the code for the paper: https://arxiv.org/abs/2008.02831 mostly the same as https://github.com/hadarser/SetToGraphPaper with some small modifications to the inference and baseline models.

 ## Data
 Before running the code for the jets experiments, the data should be downloaded using the following commands: